nislab/gensync-core/README.md

-# Core_GenSync
+# GenSync-core

-Core_GenSync only contains the core source-code for gensync project.
+GenSync-core only contains the core source-code of gensync project.

 The current version is 2.0.4